 Over the next ten years, Shahzeb developed skills as a worker, but continued to be exploited.
 On several occasions, the buyer would cite a minuscule flaw and unilaterally decide not to pay him; while still taking the products and selling them for full price.

 Such instances of exploitation made Shahzeb’s life very unstable and depressed.
-In May 2012, he was invited to work for Cross Stitch in the CAUSEGEAR production team.
+In May 2012, he was invited to work in the CAUSEGEAR production team.
 He has been a good worker and has already proved himself to be a great asset to the team.